vikassrivastava18/python-dataStucture-algo/README.md

 # python-dataStucture-algo

-This is my and my brothers joint project codes for Python Data Structures and Algorithms
+This is my and my brothers joint project codes for Python Data Structures and Algorithms.
+We will use it for Git training and Python algorithm's.